solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Cost management is one of the major advantages of Flexible Server: it supports a *burstable* tier, which is based on the B-series Azure VM tier and is optimized for workloads that do not continually use the CPU.
-[Flexible Server can also be paused].
+[Flexible Server instances can also be paused].
 The image below shows how Flexible Server works for a non-high availability arrangement.

 > *Locally-redundant storage* replicates data within a single
 > *availability zone*. *Availability zones* are present within a single